 Now that someone has visited your church because of your effective advertising, experienced your genuine marketing and recognizes your branding, you can now create a comprehensive follow-up strategy for that person through email and text.
 Since consistency builds trust, here are 5 ideas to continue to consistently build trust with your follow-up process:

 It’s easy to think “Hey, now that we have a system to send information, we’re going to send lots and lots of information so that people know EVERYTHING going on this week!”

 Your follow up process is not about trying to get that visitor to every event in the next few days; it’s about building a relationship between them and your church.
 Help them discover who you are as a church and allow this follow up tool to communicate that in an authentic way.
-(If you’re interested in follow-up scripts and timing, they are here!)

 2. Remind Guests What They Experienced (Your Marketing)

 In our follow-up process, we say “Thank you for choosing to worship at Life Church.
 We’re happy that you had the opportunity to Encounter God with us.”
 Our primary core value is the Presence of God, and so we emphasize that in our follow-up.
 We then offer a link to the on-demand video page of our website (or you can use your YouTube channel or vimeo, etc.) where people can watch services again, search for previous services, etc.

 3. Ask For a Response That Leads into a Core Value